Skip to Main Content

 • Content does not align with an academic timeline (e.g. a theory shows up in citations before it was posited or before it could reasonably make it to a scholarly journal).

-You can also ask a librarian for assistance with finding research material associated with a case of suspected plagiarism.
+Contact the library for help finding research material associated with a case of suspected plagiarism.

 Students should be told that GAI output is intellectual property generated by seeking material from many other sources.
 As such, like any other resource, material generated with GAI should be acknowledged with citations and bibliographies, and material that GAI draws upon should also be cited whenever possible.